Irene Dunne: Relationships

-After retiring from dentistry, Griffin became Dunne's business manager, and helped negotiate her first contract.
+After retiring from dentistry, Griffin became Dunne's business manager and helped negotiate her first contract.
 The couple became interested in real estate, later investing in the Beverly Wilshire and throughout Las Vegas (including co-founding and chairing the board of Huntridge Corporation), and partnering with Griffin's family's businesses (Griffin Equipment Company and The Griffin Wellpoint Company.)
 Griffin sat as a board member of numerous banks, but his offices were relocated from Century City to their home after his death, when Dunne took over as president.
 They had one daughter, Mary Frances (née Anna Mary Bush; 1935 – 2020), who was adopted by the couple in 1936 (finalized in 1938) from the New York Foundling Hospital, run by the Sisters of Charity of New York.

 Religion

-Dunne was a devout Catholic laywoman, who became a daily communicant.
+Dunne was a devout Catholic laywoman who became a daily communicant.
 She was a member of the Church of the Good Shepherd and the Catholic Motion Picture Guild in Beverly Hills, California.
 In 1953, Pope Pius XII awarded Dunne and her husband papal knighthoods as Dame and Knight of the Holy Sepulchre, respectively.
 Griffin also became a Knight of Malta in 1949.

 Death

 Dunne died at the age of 91 in her Holmby Hills home on September 4, 1990, and was entombed four days later next to her husband in the Calvary Cemetery, East Los Angeles.
 She had been unwell for a year with an irregular heartbeat, and became bedridden about a month before.
 The funeral was private with family friend Loretta Young being the only celebrity allowed to attend.
 Her personal papers are housed at the University of Southern California.
-She was survived by her daughter, two grandchildren and two great-grandchildren.